Asymptotic stability of synchronous orbits for a gravitating elastic sphere: Coordinates in the configuration space

 Denote by $\mathcal{C}$ the space of the $v$'s such that (\ref{c.m}) holds.

-\begin{remark} In principle, the space $\mathcal{C}$ should be an infinite dimensional function space, so in order to discuss dynamics one should introduce a suitable norm in it, prove an existence and uniqueness theorem for the solutions of the Cauchy problem and, in order to use energy conservation (or dissipation) to prove dynamical properties, one should also prove that dynamics is well posed in the energy space, which is in general unknown \cite{marsdenhughes}. \end{remark}
+\begin{remark} In principle, the space $\mathcal{C}$ should be an infinite dimensional function space, so in order to discuss the dynamics one should introduce a suitable topology in it, prove an existence and uniqueness theorem for the solutions of the Cauchy problem and, in order to use energy conservation (or dissipation) to prove dynamical properties, one should also prove that dynamics is well posed in the energy space, which is in general unknown \cite{marsdenhughes}. \end{remark}

-{\sl In the present paper we do not want to enter such a kind of mathematical problems, so we assume that the effective number of degrees of freedom is arbitrary but finite, i.e. $\C$ is finite dimensional.}
+{\sl In the present paper we do not want to enter such a kind of mathematical problems, so we cut the effective number of degrees of freedom to get an arbitrary but finite number of variables, i.e. we make the following approximation.}

-For example this can be obtained by cutting at an arbitrary order the multipole expansion of the configuration $v$.
+\textbf{Approximation.} \emph{We assume that the configuration space $\mathcal{C}$ has dimension $n+9$, i.e. we restrict the allowed deformations to a finite-dimensional space.}